Chapter 2 Yuri

 Sensing Yuri had stopped walking, Bull and Thomas turned.

-Breathing deeply to quell his nausea, Yuri glanced up at Bull and Thomas.
-There was something deeply disturbing about the way they were looking at him.
-He closed his eyes, but all he could see was Helena’s ghostly face.
+Breathing deeply to quell his nausea, he closed his eyes, but all he could see was Helena’s lifeless face.

 Thomas turned to Bull.
-“Bad memories,” he said softly.
+“Bad memories,” he whispered.
 Bull nodded but didn’t take his eyes off Yuri.
 Yuri locked his eyes back on Bull, trying desperately not to give any ground.

 “You… you can fuck off now,” he snarled.